ahmadshaugi81/f5-xc-demo-environment/bot-def-sdk.md

 Content-Type: application/json
 X-F5-BotDefense: <telemetry_token>
 ```

+Also check the F5 XC Bot Defense Console to verify that request traffic has been detected and is visible in the Console.

 > The presence of the `X-F5-BotDefense` header (or equivalent, depending on your config) confirms the SDK is working and attaching telemetry to requests.